 Our target is to have conducted local impact assessments in all high-risk countries where we have manufacturing operations by 2023.

 Workplace Policy follow up

-During the year, 10 (9) of our 18 facilities located in what we rate as high-risk countries were subject to Workplace Policy audits.
-These audits took place in Brazil, China, Egypt, Mexico and Thailand.
+We conducted Workplace Policy audits in 15 (10) of our 20 facilities located in what we rate as high-risk countries (10 of the facilities were audited in 2019, whilst 5 that were planned for the year were postponed to January 2020).
+These audits took place in Brazil, China, Egypt, Mexico and South Africa.
+We also performed workplace audits in 8 manufacturing facilities located in what we rate as low-risk countries, to align with customer requests.
 The findings include non-compliances in the areas of health and safety, working hours and compensation.
-Local corrective action plans are addressing the issues we identified.
+Local corrective action plans are addressing the identified issues.

 Freedom of association